-- 6. The major aspects of the local government provisional settlement for 2021/22 as they affect 2022/23, 2023/24, 2024/25 and 2025/26: - The Government's intention to phase out Revenue Support Grant by 2022 - The level of Council Tax increase (excluding any social care) beyond which a referendum is required to remain at 2% for 2021/22 (2% in 2020/21 also) - The calculation of Core Spending Power - Continuation of New Homes Bonus but with changes.
+- 6. The major aspects of the local government provisional settlement for 2022/23 as they affect 2023/24, 2024/25, 2025/26 and 2026/27: - The Government's intention to phase out Revenue Support Grant by 2023. - The level of Council Tax increase (excluding any social care) beyond which a referendum is required to remain at 2% for 2022/23 (2% in 2021/22 also) - The calculation of Core Spending Power - Continuation of New Homes Bonus but with changes.
 From 2017/18 the Government introduced a baseline for housing growth, 0.4% of a Council's band D equivalent properties, which will be deducted from the grant calculation each year.
 The scheme was amended in 2020/21 in that the grant allocation will be for one year only and will not attract any legacy payments.
-The scheme remains the same for 2021/22.
+The scheme remained the same for 2021/22 and continues to do so for 2022/23.
 It is likely the scheme won't exist in its current form from 2023/24, as it is being reviewed as part of the spending and fair funding review. - Delay of the Spending Review and Fair Funding Review.
 The Government is currently in the process of reviewing the components of the business rates retention system, both individually and in aggregate, and the role they can play in providing a strong incentive for local authorities to grow the business rates in their area while minimising complexity.
 This was originally planned to be implemented in 2020/21 but has been delayed to 2023/24 due to the Covid-19 pandemic. - Confirmation of the Lancashire Pool continuing under the 50% business rates pooling arrangements, as per 2020/21. - 7.
-The final local government finance settlement is expected to be announced in February 2021.
+The final local government finance settlement is expected to be announced in February 2022.